grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Import contact points

-Create or delete contact points via provisioning files in your Grafana instance(s).
+Create or delete contact points using provisioning files in your Grafana instance(s).

 1. Find the contact point in Grafana.
 1. [Export][alerting_export] and download a provisioning file for your contact point.